Zander3312/UniTitleEditor/README.md

-Under Night Title Editor by Zander3312
+Under Night Title Editor by Zander3312.
+Works with UNICLR and Uni 2.

 NOTICE: There is no guarantee you won't be banned for using a custom title.
 There have been no bans so far from use in UNICLR over the past 2 years, but the possibility is still nonzero.
 Use at your own risk and don't say I didn't warn you.